Jerrysuper123/CrytoNotes/README.md

 3. When browser initiate request to server
 4. Server sends back its signed cert to browser
 5. Browser look through its root certificates to find the relevant CA
-6. Then use that CA's public key to decrypt the server certificate.
-If succcess, then server is the legit source.
+6. Then use that CA's public key to verify the server certificate's digital signature.
+- Use server public key to decrypt the signature into hash digest
+- Compare with the computed digest of the certificate data